DavidJCobb/wmp-svg/README.md

 The ultimate goal is to be able to build an HTML5 video player UI that recreates the WMP 11/12 look, while being of acceptable quality on high-DPI displays.
 Additionally, it could be possible to use these graphics elsewhere (e.g. handwriting `QPainter` calls using the SVGs as a guide, to use this theme in Qt; or rendering these SVGs out to new rasters and using them in skinnable programs like WinAmp or VLC).

 A 100% perfect reproduction of the original graphics is likely impossible and not a goal of this project; however, I do intend to get as close to the originals as I possibly can.

+Additionally, the primary focus here is the graphics, not so much the player itself and its underlying JavaScript.
+I'm not deliberately cutting corners, but I'm also not stressing too much about organizing the script code perfectly.